NEWARK

 play.

-Following sanding, is drilling the staves for dowel pins.
-Either dowel pins or
+sanding, is drilling the staves for dowel pins. >>

-jointer biscuits are used to make the glued joints stronger.
+used to make the

-At this point the ends have been cut off and the finished size of the drum is set.
+At this point the ends have been cut off

 Then we lay out the precise head size on a piece of rawhide.
 It takes a 30 inch